 Mostly mountainous and hilly, Molise enjoys a continental climate where the winter seasons are mostly cold and snowy while the summer ones are muggy and particularly hot.
 The climate is more pleasant on the coast, often kissed by very pleasant summer breezes.

-Molise is a territory which is unknown in many ways to mass tourism.
-Yet this region is in the heart of Italy, rich in mountains, hills and landscapes and enchants the visitor with its unspoiled beauty.
+Molise is a territory that is unknown in many ways to mass tourism.
+Yet this region is in the heart of Italy, rich in mountains, hills, and landscapes and enchants the visitor with its unspoiled beauty.

 Larino with its Roman amphitheater is worth a visit, as well as Termoli with its ancient village overlooking the sea and its enviable position: it is a perfect starting port to visit the Tremiti Islands.